lwjglgamedev/lwjglbook-bookcontents-leg/chapter12/chapter12.md

     }
 ```

 As you can see this class extends the ```GameItem``` class, this is because we will be interested in changing the text position in the screen and may also need to scale and rotate it.
-The constructor receives the text itself and the relevant data of the texture that will be used to render it (the file that contains the image and the number of columns and rows).
+The constructor receives the text to be displayed and the relevant data of the texture file that will be used to render it (the file that contains the image and the number of columns and rows).

-In the constructor we load the texture image file and invoke a method that will create a Mesh instance that models our text.
+In the constructor we load the texture image file and invoke a method that will create a ```Mesh``` instance that models our text.
 Let’s examine the ```buildMesh``` method.

 ```java
 private Mesh buildMesh(Texture texture, int numCols, int numRows) {